onap/policy-drools-applications/controlloop/common/policy-yaml/README- v1.0.0.md

-ECOMP Control Loop Policy
+ONAP Control Loop Policy

 A control loop policy is a YAML specification for creating and chaining policies for ControlLoop.

-1610 ECOMP Control Loop Policy Features:
+1610 ONAP Control Loop Policy Features:

 * A single DCAE Closed Loop Event is the trigger for the overall Control Loop Policy
 * APPC is the only Actor that Policy will interact with.
 The operations available are: RESTART, REBUILD, MIGRATE.